 The Dell Boomi hosting environment will move to a new infrastructure provider, Amazon Web Services (AWS), starting in the second half of 2018.
 A phased approach will be taken for this migration.
 The Dell Boomi platform will be moved first.
 Atom Cloud migration will come later.
-Phase 1 of the migration, the migration of the Dell Boomi platform that was planned for Saturday, August 18, 2018, will be rescheduled.
+Phase 1 of the migration, the migration of the Dell Boomi platform, was completed September 8, 2018.

 - Why is Dell Boomi moving hosting providers?

 - Why use Amazon Web Services (AWS) as the hosting provider?

 - What will the impact to the platform be during migration?

 - What will the impact to the run-time environment be during migration?